opencog/atomspace/opencog/persist/sql/README.md

 In the following, a database user named `opencog_tester` is created, and given the password `cheese`.
 You can pick a different username and password.
-If you are using ODBC (not recommended), then these two must be consistent with the `~/.odbc.ini` file.
 Do NOT use your unix password!
 Pick something else!
 Create the user at the shell prompt:

 ```
    $ psql -c "CREATE USER opencog_tester WITH PASSWORD 'cheese'" -d opencog_test